-Geta - Traditional wooden shoes
+Geta - The traditional wooden shoes

 Surippa - Japanese slip slippers

-At surippa were originally created in the Meiji era to be worn over shoes to facilitate the entry of foreigners who are not used to taking off their shoes to enter homes.
+At surippa were initially created in the Meiji era to be worn over shoes to facilitate the entry of foreigners who are not used to taking off their shoes to enter homes.
 Soon this idea became a widely used footwear.

-Uwabaki - Traditional indoor slippers
+Uwabaki - Traditional slippers for indoor use

 Setta - Sandal with leather sole

-Okobo - Japanese High Heel Clog
+Okobo - Japanese High Heeled Clog